-Academic Appeal A request for a review of a decision of an

-academic body charged with decisions on

-student progression, assessment and awards
+Academic Appeal A request for a review of a decision of an academic body charged with decisions on student progression, assessment and awards

-Academic Complaint The expression of a specific concern about the

-provision of a course/module, or a programme

-of study, or a related academic service
+Academic Complaint The expression of a specific concern about the provision of a course/module, or a programme of study, or a related academic service

 Academic Regulations The Academic Regulations of the University.

-The Modular Assessment Regulations are

-contained within the Academic Regulations of

-the University.

-Accredited Experiential Learning (AEL) Experiential learning undertaken outside the

-University which is assessed and confirmed by

-the University for the award of University credit.

-Accredited Learning (AL) Learning which is accredited or otherwise

-Activation Learning (AL) certificated by an institution of higher

-education, including the University, or other

-external body and is recognised by the

-University as contributing to a student's credit

-total for a University award.

-Assessment Attempt Completion of the required assessment for a

-module.
-An attempt consists of two

-assessment opportunities.
-Students have a

-right to two attempts at a module (with the

-exception of professional practice modules and masters dissertations)

-Assessment Opportunity An assessment opportunity is provision for

-assessment of a module.
-There are two

-opportunities within each attempt to pass a

-module.

-Award An award (e.g. BA(Hons) is granted on

-completion of an approved programme of

-study.

-Capping The restriction of the mark gained on resitting

-to the minimum pass mark.

-Credit A means of quantifying and recording the

-achievement of assessed learning and of

-specifying academic level.

-Component of Assessment The required assessment (one or a maximum

-of two components) for a module

-Controlled Conditions Completion of work for assessment under

-conditions prescribed by the University to

-guarantee that the work is that of the student

-alone and that there is parity of treatment between all students undertaking the

-assessment.

-u556551110110
+The Modular Assessment Regulations are contained within the Academic Regulations of the University.

+Accredited Experiential Learning (AEL) Experiential learning undertaken outside the University which is assessed and confirmed by the University for the award of University credit.

+Accredited Learning (AL) Learning which is accredited or otherwise certificated by an institution of higher education, including the University, or other external body and is recognised by the University as contributing to a student's credit total for a University award.

+Assessment Attempt Completion of the required assessment for a module.
+An attempt consists of two assessment opportunities.
+Students have a right to one attempt at a module.
+Any exceptionally permitted second attempt will have one assessment opportunity.

+Assessment Opportunity An assessment opportunity is provision for assessment of a module.
+There are two opportunities within an attempt.
+Any exceptionally permitted second attempt will have one assessment opportunity.

+Award An award (e.g. BA(Hons) is granted on completion of an approved programme of study.

+Capping The restriction of the mark gained on resitting to the minimum pass mark.

+Credit A means of quantifying and recording the achievement of assessed learning and of specifying academic level.

+Component of Assessment The required assessment (one or a

+maximum of two components) for a

+------------------------------ -- -- --

+module

+Controlled Conditions Completion of work for assessment under conditions prescribed by the University to

+guarantee that the work is that of the

+student alone and that there is parity of

+treatment between all students undertaking

+the assessment.

+Default Award A named award available only on a

+programme leading to a professionally

+recognised or accredited award and awarded where the credit requirements of

+the University are met but where the

+additional requirements of a professional

+body are not met.

+Differential Level of Award Indicates a particular level of achievement

+on an award.
+For honours degrees this is

+expressed as classification.

+Element An assessment requirement within a component.

+Enrolment The process each year by which students

+select/confirm the modules they intend /are

+required to undertake during that year

+Examining Board University bodies that have responsibility

+for confirming results, progression and

+classifying students' degrees

+Extenuating Circumstances Evidence submitted by a student to an

+examining board in explanation for absence from study, attendance,

+assessment or examination, or for poor

+performance in assessment, which the

+board may, at its discretion and as the

+regulations for the award shall allow,

+accept and take into account in

+In Cood Standing recommending an award for a student

+In Good Standing Currently relates to not being in financial debt to the University or not being subject

+to any University disciplinary proceedings

+or proceedings relating to expulsion for

+academic reasons at the point specified

+Inter-Faculty Modular Scheme An approved undergraduate or

+postgraduate scheme which is managed

+by a named faculty but which draws on

+fields from two or more faculty modular schemes.

+Interim Award A lower level award available to students

+who decide not to complete their award or

+who fail to achieve it, but who have

+achieved the credit requirement for the

+interim award.